EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 end
 ```

-## Putting it all together
+### Putting it all together

-Armed with the helper `onchange` function we can now set-up our nice auto-test runner.
-Let's add the "test/runtests.jl" file:
+Armed with the helper `onchange` function we can now set up our nice auto-test runner.
+Let’s add the “test/runtests.jl” file:

 ```julia
 using Test